 Conformance Length

 If populated, the conformance length column specifies the minimum length that applications must be able to store.
 Conformant applications SHALL NOT truncate a value that is shorter than the length specified.
-The conformance length is also the minimum value that maybe assigned to maximum length in an implementation profile.
+The conformance length is also the minimum value that SHOULD be assigned to maximum length in an implementation profile.

 In addition, the conformance length MAY be followed by a “=” or a “#”.
 The “=” denotes the value MAY never be truncated, and the “#” denotes that the truncation behaviour defined for the data type applies.